ishakkutlu/Enterprise-Document-Automation-System/README.md

 🛠️ ***Development Note:**
 The system was fully designed, developed, and deployed as a **solo project** — from architecture and interface to automation logic and real-world implementation.
-First deployed in 2017, it powers institutional-scale daily operations and has played a key role in digitizing complex document workflows across departments.
+First deployed in 2017, it powers institutional-scale daily operations and has played a key role in digitizing complex document workflows across units.

 **This system orchestrates the complete document lifecycle through a modular VBA architecture.**